 As parents of multicultural children, it’s important that the school you choose will embrace and nurture their multicultural identity.
-Their educational experience should help them discover who they are, and guide them through their formative years as they find their place in the world.
+Their educational experience should help them discover who they are, and guide them through their formative years as they find their place in the world; this is best accomplished through a multicultural environment and by embracing the benefits of multiculturalism at school.

 The benefit of an international education for children who are multicultural is that it provides the environment necessary to discover their true selves.

-Below, we’ve outlined the dimensions of multicultural education.
+Below, we’ve outlined the dimensions of multicultural education as well as the benefits of a multicultural education.

-At Nagoya International School (NIS), our curriculum is designed to incorporate this international outlook so your children are able to work and collaborate within our diverse student body.
+At Nagoya International School (NIS), our curriculum is designed to incorporate this international outlook so your children are able to work and collaborate within our diverse student body and multicultural environment.

 “Our learning spaces are designed in a way that brings out the best in what you want your kids to know, how you group things together, and how you collaborate.
 Our school gets your kids thinking, debating, and asking questions,” said Associate Principal for Secondary, Marika Farrell.